Carpal tunnel syndrome is a set of symptoms thought to be caused by squashing (compression) of the median nerve in the carpal tunnel.

 What is the carpal tunnel?

 There are eight small bones called carpal bones in the wrist.
 A ligament (also called retinaculum) lies across the front of the wrist.
 Between this ligament and the carpal bones is a space called the carpal tunnel.
 The tendons that attach the forearm muscles to the fingers pass through the carpal tunnel.
-A main nerve to the hand (median nerve) also goes through this tunnel before dividing into smaller branches in the palm.
+A main nerve (median nerve) to the hand also goes through this tunnel before dividing into smaller branches in the palm.

 The median nerve gives feeling to the thumb, index and middle fingers, and half of the ring finger.
 It also controls the movement of the small muscles at the base of the thumb.